 The Big Day Out (19.4km return, 8 hours)

-The high point of every visit is the 20-kilometre return trek along the Main Gorge track that polkas its way along the base of the gorge to Big Bend.
+If you’ve got a day to spare, tackle The Big Day Out return trek that runs along the Main Gorge track to the base of the gorge to Big Bend.

 Where to stay